 Use complex numbers in polynomial identities and equations.
-[Polynomials with real coefficients]
+[Polynomials with real coefficients; apply N-CN.9 to higher degree polynomials.]

-- 7. Solve quadratic equations with real coefficients that have complex solutions. - 8. (+) Extend polynomial identities to the complex numbers.
-For example, rewrite $x^2 + 4$ as (x + 2i)(x 2i). - 9. (+) Know the Fundamental Theorem of Algebra; show that it is true for quadratic polynomials.
+- 8. (+) Extend polynomial identities to the complex numbers. - 9. (+) Know the Fundamental Theorem of Algebra; show that it is true for quadratic polynomials.